VNU strengthens cooperation with leading higher education institutions of the Russian Federation

 The cooperation agreement between VNU and other prestigious educational institutions of Russia including: Russian Academy of National Economy and Public Administration under the President of the Russian Federation (RANEPA), National Research University – Higher School of Economics (HSE) and Moscow State University of Geodesy and Cartography (MIIGAiK) will be presented by the university leaders at the following meetings and working sessions.

 In the coming time, VNU will continue to expand and diversify forms of cooperation with the Russian Federation, focusing on strategic and high-tech fields.
 Completing and implementing joint research programs with leading Russian universities is an important priority.
-Fields such as artificial intelligence, renewable energy, aviation engineering, biotechnology and environmental resource management need to be promoted to create applied scientific products that bring great economic and social value.
+Fields such as artificial intelligence, renewable energy, aviation engineering, biotechnology and environmental resource management need to be promoted to create applied scientific products that bring significant economic and social value

-Pic 3.
+pic 2.
 On April 6, 2023, under the witness of Deputy Prime Minister of Vietnam Tran Hong Ha and Deputy Prime Minister of Russia Dmitry Chernysheno, Director of VNU Le Quan, Director of Far Eastern Federal University (FEFU), Mr. Boris N. Korobets and Director of Efficiency Management and International Business Coordination of Sberbank, Mr. Oleg S. Kapitonov signed a tripartite cooperation agreement on research cooperation in the field of artificial intelligence (AI) development.

 VNU will also continue to coordinate cultural and academic exchange activities to promote understanding and connection between the two sides.
 At the same time, VNU will strengthen coordination with the Russian Embassy in Vietnam and partners in the Russian Federation to implement more short-term training programs in Russia, while expanding scholarship opportunities for Vietnamese students through Russian language Olympic competitions.
 This will not only improve the quality of human resources but also attract more Vietnamese students to study at Russian universities.

 Over the past 75 years, the contributions of education and science of the former Soviet Union and today’s Russia to Vietnam have been of great significance and profound fundamental value.
 From the 1950s to the present, the Soviet Union and Russia have trained hundreds of thousands of lecturers and scientific researchers for Vietnam.
-Among them, there are hundreds of lecturers and senior teachers of VNU who have received basic and specialized training, making significant contributions to science and higher education in Vietnam such as: Prof. Acad.
+Among them, hundreds of lecturers and senior teachers of VNU have received basic and specialized training, making significant contributions to science and higher education in Vietnam such as: Prof. Acad.
 Nguyen Van Hieu, Prof. Acad.
 Nguyen Van Dao – the first director of VNU, Prof. Acad.
 Dao Trong Thi, Prof. Nguyen Tai Can – the first person to bring Vietnamese language to the Soviet Union as a scientific major and many other experts and scientists who have been and are making Soviet science famous right in Vietnam.

-Pic 4.
+Pic 3.
 On April 7, 2023, Deputy Prime Minister of the Russian Federation D.N.
 Chernyshenko visited VNU and interacted with leaders, lecturers, and students studying Russian at VNU.

 At the same time, the International School and Moscow Power Engineering Institute (MPEI) are implementing a joint training program for Bachelor of Information Technology and Computer Engineering (taught in English) following the full-time study model in Vietnam, with degrees awarded by VNU.
 The Automation and Informatics Engineering program is the first Engineering program at the International School, built on the program of the Department of Control Systems and Information Technology in Industry of the Moscow Aviation Institute (MAI).